syncfusion-content/winui-docs/winui/Ribbon/Ribbon-QAT.md

 ## Adding items using QAT Customize dialog window

-To open QAT customize dialog window, select `MoreCommands` option from the ContextMenu of the QAT.
+To open the QAT customize dialog window, select the `MoreCommands` option from the ContextMenu of the QAT.
 This dialog window showcases all available commands within the Ribbon control.

-By using `Choose commands from` option, you can filter the command based on ribbon tabs.
-Then, select the desired command and click `Add` button to add the command to the right Pane of the QAT dialog window.
+Filter the command based on ribbon tabs by using the `Choose commands from` option.
+Then, select the desired command and click `Add` to add the command to the right Pane of the QAT dialog window.
 Finally, click `OK`.

 ![MoreCommands option in QAT drop-down context menu](Ribbon-QAT-images/winui-ribbon-more-commands-option.png)